Position: Lecturer in Law

 - Fellow of the Higher Education Academy

-- 'The Interpretation of the ECHR as a Living Instrument: Demise of the Margin of Appreciation Doctrine?' - Workshop on the European Court of Human Rights for Doctoral Students - University of Tampere, October 2015
+- Rachael Ita, 'The Interpretation of the ECHR as a Living Instrument: Demise of the Margin of Appreciation Doctrine?' - Workshop on the European Court of Human Rights for Doctoral Students - University of Tampere, Finland, October 2015

-- 'The Margin of Appreciation and the Living Instrument Character of the European Court of Human Rights' - New Horizons Conference - University of Derby, January 2012
+- Rachael Ita, 'The Margin of Appreciation and the Living Instrument Character of the European Court of Human Rights' - New Horizons Conference - University of Derby, January 2012.

 - Qualified barrister and solicitor of the supreme court of Nigeria.